- Adjustment factors

 - Includes applicants whose secondary education was undertaken interstate or overseas.

-A process used to assess an individual's relevant prior learning (including formal, informal and non‐formal learning) to determine the credit that may be granted towards completion of a qualification (adapted from Australian Qualifications Framework definition).
+A process used to assess an individual's relevant prior learning (including formal, informal and nonformal learning) to determine the credit that may be granted.
+Find out more information at our Recognition of prior learning website.

 - School recommendation